 What's cooking?
 Here is one of my favorite recipes: Be Your Best Ever You

-Allergy Alert: This product was not manufactured in a facility with any fear, jealousy or doubt.
+Allergy Alert: This product was manufactured in a fear, jealousy and doubt free facility.

 Step 1.
 Stop thinking everyone else has it better.

 You know it when you think it: "They drive a cleaner car, have more cash in the bank, have a bigger shoe collection, a better job, a book deal, a better body, a new baby," or whatever else you think you see or assume is true of someone else's life.
 Everyone’s life appears to be perfect with the exception of yours.
 Upon closer inspection, you’ll discover that no one's life is perfect and for every cleanest, best-waxed car ever there is a crumb somewhere else.
 Focus on your own life and world and evaluate ONLY how you are doing in this life of yours.

 Step 2.
 Moments Matter